microsoft/BotBuilder-V3/en-us/Skype/update.md

 ![Microsoft Bot Framework App ID](/en-us/images/skype/bot-framework-app-id.png)

 We'll update the App ID in your new bot the Microsoft Bot Framework after which your users will start using the new bot.

-**Note that this final migration step will not happen until Skype apps are available with the new features at the end of July 2016.**